venkateshsundaram/state-jet/README.md

 ## GlobalState

-The `useStateGlobal` hook is the simplest entry point to State-Jet.
+The `useStateGlobal` hook is the simplest entry point to State-Jet—-ideal for simple applications with minimal state management needs.
 It allows you to create stateful values that can be accessed and updated from any component in your application, regardless of their location in the component tree.

 ### Create GlobalState